What is IoC Container or DI Container

 Beginner

-The terms Dependency Injection (DI) & Inversion of Control (IoC) are generally used interchangeably to describe the same design pattern.
+The terms Dependency Injection (DI) and inversion of Control (IoC) are generally used interchangeably to describe the same design pattern.
 Hence some people say IoC Container and some people say DI container but both terms indicate the same thing.
 So don't be confused by the terminology.

 The IoC container that is also known as a DI Container is a framework for implementing automatic dependency injection very effectively.
 It manages the complete object creation and its lifetime, as well as it also injects the dependencies into the classes.